capensisma/Herald/README.md

 This will always scope the search to a user id and read state.
 If you need more control then you can use `Herald.collection.find()`

 ### heraldMarkAllAsRead (method)

-  To set call of the current user's notifications to read run `Meteor.call('heraldMarkAllAsRead')`
+To set all of the current user's notifications as read, run `Meteor.call('heraldMarkAllAsRead')`

 ### Route Detection (if Package iron:router)

-  If you have iron:router added to your app you can automatically mark notifications as read based on when a user goes to specific routes.
+If you have iron:router added to your app you can automatically mark notifications as read when a user arrives at specific routes.

-  Using the [above 'newPost' courier](#basic-usage), lets say you set the notification `url: 'posts/[postId]'` when running `createNotification`.
-Assuming the route `posts/:postId`, if a user visits that route the appropriate notifications will be marked as read.
+For example, when using the [above 'newPost' courier](#basic-usage), let's say you set the notification `url: 'posts/[postId]'` when running `createNotification`.
+Assuming the route `posts/:postId`, if a user visits that route the appropriate notifications will be marked as 'read'.

 The read url operation is currently done only on the client.

 ## User Preferences API